|Latest Articles | All This Year's Articles | Go to PVCC Home | Back to Athletics Home|

 |Track & Field|

-MEN'S SOCCER OPEN TRYOUT ON SATURDAY, FEBRUARY 22
+MEN'S SOCCER OPEN TRYOUT MAY 3, 2014

-The Paradise Valley CC men’s soccer program will be conducting an open tryout at 9:00am, Saturday, February 22.
-Sign-ups for the men’s soccer tryout will begin at 8:00am.
+The Paradise Valley CC men’s soccer program will be conducting an open tryout at 10:30am, Saturday, May 3.
+Sign-ups for the men’s soccer tryout will begin at 10:00am.
 The tryout will be held at the Paradise Valley CC soccer practice field.

 Each player must provide their own workout clothes, shin guards and cleats.
 PVCC soccer will provide other needed equipment for use during the tryout.